PhilippaBather/UdemyLinkedListPlaylistChallenge119/README.md

 The application simulates the functions of a music player:
 - add records (artist, title, ArrayList of Songs) to an ArrayList of albums
-- create a playlist of songs within a LinkedList
+- create a playlist of songs to a LinkedList
 - simulate play functions of playlist: play, skip forward, skip backwards, and remove